BradyHodge/projectNimbus/README.md

 # Overview

-This is a Website that communicates with server backend that will communicate with a database to store user credentials and preferences.
+This is a Website that communicates with server backend which in turn communicates with a database to store user credentials and preferences.
+The website shows you the weather for your area based on the location you input when creating your account.
 Below is a video demonstrating the functionality of this program.

 [Software Demo Video](https://youtu.be/C-8J1NCUXxU)